 The Farm is a work in progress.
-It doesn’t even have an official name, although we’ve tried out dozens (maybe hundreds) of monikers.
-We’ve decided to wait and let the land teach us its name.
+It doesn’t even have an official name, although we’ve tried out hundreds of monikers.
+We’ll wait and let the land teach us its name.

 Our Practices

-- Permaculture and ecology-based gardening - We keep permaculture design and ecological principles in mind as we make plans for the farm.
-We’re developing a site plan to help us make long-term choices, and we’ll share it with you when we have a “first draft” ready.
+- Permaculture and ecology-based gardening - We keep permaculture and ecological principles in mind as we make decisions on the farm.

-- Traditional farming - Grandpa’s Garden is set up in rows and worked by tractor and tiller.
-He’s allowing us to mix organic practices in where it makes sense.
+- Traditional farming - Grandpa’s Garden is still worked by tractor and tiller.
 Our big focuses here are using integrated pest management, organic fertilizers and pest control, and cover cropping.

-- Pastured animals - We use rotational grazing for our poultry (egg and meat birds) with plans to add other animals to the mix.
-Sheep may be next.
+- Pastured animals - We use rotational grazing for our poultry (egg and meat birds) and may add other animals in the future.

 - Earth-savvy creation - Whether it’s a chicken coop or garden art, we reuse and repurpose old materials when we create something new.